daweijian3/daweijian3.github.io/_pages/about.md

 ## Education

 * **Ph.D. in Operations Management**
-University of California, Riverside (2018-2023 Expected)
+University of California, Riverside (2018-2023)
 * **M.S. in Mathematics**
-University of California, Riverside (2021-2023 Expected)
+University of California, Riverside (2021-2023)
 * **Master in Finance**
 University of California, Riverside (2014-2015)
 * **B.S. in Economics**